Colon Cancer Clinical Trial

 PBMC obtained by leukapheresis will be cultured in the presence of anti-CD3 (OKT3) and aldesleukin in order to stimulate T-cell growth.

 Transduction is initiated by exposure of these cells to retroviral vector supernatant containing replication-incompetent virus encoding the anti-KRAS G12D mTCR.

 All patients will receive a non-myeloablative, lymphodepleting preparative regimen of cyclophosphamide and fludarabine.

-On Day 0, patients will receive PBL transduced with the anti-KRAS G12D mTCR and will then begin high-dose aldesleukin.
+On Day 0, patients will receive their PBL transduced with the anti-KRAS G12D mTCR and will then begin high-dose aldesleukin.

 A complete evaluation of lesions will be conducted approximately 6 weeks (plus-minus 2 weeks) after treatment.

 The study will be conducted using a phase I/II Simon minimax design, with two separate cohorts for the Phase II component: Cohort 2a, patients with RAS G12D pancreatic cancer, and Cohort 2b, patients with RAS G12D non-pancreatic cancer.